hsborges/waiting-room/README.md

-# Class Waiting Room
+# Meeting Waiting Room

-Class Waiting Room is a simple application intended to be used in virtual classes before it starts.
+Meeting Waiting Room is a simple application built using [Vue.js](https://vuejs.org/) intended to be used in virtual classes before it starts.
+Try online on https://hsborges.github.io/waiting-room.

 ![Screenshot](screenshot.png)